yongxin-guo/econ1-questionnaire-analysis/21-Economics-1-Students--Feedbacks-Analysis.md

     ##   <dbl> <dbl>
     ## 1 0.140 0.246

-We are 75% confident to say that amongth the current Economics 1 students, the proportion of students, who feel their Economics 1 tutorial experience is better than tutorials of other courses, is roughly between 14% and 25%.
+We are 75% confident to say that among the current Economics 1 students, the proportion of students, who feel their Economics 1 tutorial experience is better than tutorials of other courses, is roughly between 14% and 25%.

 ``` r
 econ1_6 <- econ1 %>%